diego-lazaro/Project_4/README.md

 ![image](https://github.com/diego-lazaro/Project_4/assets/115186079/6256e679-38df-4a92-900a-88d597b4579e)

 # Conclusion
+We were able to create a successful app that was capable of predicting the following spectrums with varying accuracies:
-The inputted coordinates had an arsenic level on the spectrum from 10-50 ㎍/L, the model was 98.06% accurate in its prediction.
+- The inputted coordinates had an arsenic level on the spectrum from 10-50 ㎍/L, the model was 98.06% accurate in its prediction.
-The inputted coordinates had an arsenic level on the spectrum from 5-10 ㎍/L, the model was 87.92% accurate in its prediction.
+- The inputted coordinates had an arsenic level on the spectrum from 5-10 ㎍/L, the model was 87.92% accurate in its prediction.
-The inputted coordinates had an arsenic level on the spectrum from 0-5 ㎍/L, the model was 78.41%  accurate in its prediction.
+- The inputted coordinates had an arsenic level on the spectrum from 0-5 ㎍/L, the model was 78.41%  accurate in its prediction.